rahildacoder/Marble-Solitaire/README.md

 # Marble-Solitaire

-A marble solitaire game with multiple arrangements
+A responsive Java marble solitaire game that generates several marble arrangements which can be manipulated based on user input.
+Uses MVC design pattern.